Real-time malware process detection and automated process killing: Related Work

-The data used to distinguish malicious and benign software can be either static or dynamic.
-Static detection uses data extracted directly from the code of a malware sample, whereas dynamic data records the behavioural traces of malware as it executes.
-Traditional antivirus techniques create static signatures from known malware and use these to distinguish malicious and benign files.
-These signatures will not capture new malware variants (zero-days) and can be bypassed by simple obfuscation techniques to disguise even known variants \cite{you2010malware}.
-More recently machine learning models trained on static data have shown good detection accuracy, e.g. Chen et. al.\cite{chen2019gene} achieved 96\% detection accuracy using statically-extracted sequences of API calls to train a Random Forest model.
-However, in direct comparison with dynamic data, static data performed less well and did not even improve accuracy when used to augment dynamic datasets \cite{damodaran2017comparison}.
-Adversarial samples present an additional emerging concern to static machine learning models.
-Adversarial samples are specifically crafted to cause machine learning models to misclassify.
-Grosse et al.\cite{grosse2016adversarial} and Kolsnaji et al.\cite{kolosnjaji2018adversarial} demonstrated that static malware detection models achieving over 90\% detection accuracy could be thwarted by injecting code or simply altering the padded code at the end of a compiled binary respectively.
+\textbf{Static sources:} Machine learning models trained on static data have shown good detection accuracy, e.g. Chen et. al.\cite{chen2019gene} achieved 96\% detection accuracy using statically-extracted sequences of API calls to train a Random Forest model.
+However, static data has been demonstrated to be quite vulnerable to concept drift \cite{saxe2015deep, pendlebury2019tesseract}.
+Adversarial samples present an additional emerging concern; Grosse et al.\cite{grosse2016adversarial} and Kolosnaji et al.\cite{kolosnjaji2018adversarial} demonstrated that static malware detection models achieving over 90\% detection accuracy could be thwarted by injecting code or simply altering the padded code at the end of a compiled binary respectively.